reginacallesm/Econ281/ideas.md

 1. Granular employment and school data I can get it from employment surveys that are standard in developing countries (their equivalent of CPS)
 2. Information about monetary shocks, I don't know, but I could investigate more about this.

+## Juan's thoughts.

+This does not super difficult to test.
+I would not constraint myself into thinking this happens due to the opportunity cost of schooling, but in general it would be great to document this if it happens.
+The only caveat is that the H0 is that it does not, so if you find null results, I don't think you can do much with it.

 ---
 ## Idea 8